 Depending upon their needs, other assessments may be needed.
 These could include:

-How do we evaluate the effectiveness of SEN provision?
+How do we evaluate the effectiveness of SEND provision?

-At Acre Rigg Academy, we evaluate the effectiveness of SEN provision to ensure that pupils receive the best support to meet their needs and as part of the graduated approach of Assess, Plan, Do and Review.
-We currently evaluate the effectiveness of SEN across the four broad areas of SEN provision in the following ways:
+At Acre Rigg Academy, we evaluate the effectiveness of SEND provision to ensure that pupils receive the best support to meet their needs and as part of the graduated approach of Assess, Plan, Do and Review.
+We currently evaluate the effectiveness of SEND across the four broad areas of SEND provision in the following ways:

 Communication and interaction